kag359six/reactful.js/README.md

 You can name the component whatever you want here, but it is best that it remains consistent with your react code. ```file``` specifies the path to the component, and ```rootProps``` specifies any properties your component requires.
 This is where you place your default property value (assuming it ever changes).

-Here is where Reactful becomes useful.
+Here is where reactsir becomes useful.
 In your route handlers, you can specify which components you wish to use for this handler, then render them with whatever new property values you want to assign.

 ```
 app.get('/', function(req, res) {